sarkar157112/kubernets-sarkar/kubernetes-basic/topics/readme.md

 c.
 Detecting and mitigating threats in real-time

 ## Disaster Recovery and Incident Response
 a.
-Implementing backup and recovery strategies for Kubernetes clusters and applications
+Implementing backup and recovery strategies for Kubernetes clusters and applications.

 b.
 Developing an incident response plan for security events
 c.
 Forensics and post-incident analysis